eda-ricercatore/gulyas-scripts/notes/python.md

 		determines which method to use.
 	- It traverses the list of all base class, in the order from "most specialized" class to "least specialized" class
+		\cite[Chapter 7, section on "Inheritance," pp. 121]{Beazley2009};
+		here, specialization refers to the "depth" of the class in the inheritance graph/tree/diagram, such that a grandchild is more specialized than a grandparent
 		\cite[Chapter 7, section on "Inheritance," pp. 121]{Beazley2009}.
 + **\_\_init\_\_()** is a class, when it shoud be considered as an instance object (**self**), which inherits from **type** \cite[Chapter 4, pp. 122]{Alchin2010}